Vision Events

 A Vision Event is a timestamped record created when a model processes an image.
 Each event can optionally capture:

-* **Images**: The original images that was processed and associated output images
+* **Images**: The original images that were processed and associated output images

 * **Predictions**: Object detections, classifications, instance segmentations, or keypoints returned by the model